Kim Beazley Sr.

 Kim Edward Beazley (30 September 1917 – 12 October 2007) was an Australian politician who served as a member of the House of Representatives from 1945 to 1977, representing the Labor Party.
 He was Minister for Education in the Whitlam government from 1972 to 1975.

 Early life and education

-Beazley, the youngest of seven children, was born in Northam, Western Australia.
+Kim Edward Beazley, the youngest of seven children, was born on 30 September 1917 in Northam, Western Australia.
 He was the son of Alfred Beazley, a storeman and packer, and his wife Mary Wright.

 Beazley grew up in Fremantle.
 He attended the academically selective Perth Modern School (1933–1935), where he topped the state in history and English.
-He went on to Claremont Teachers College, and first worked as a teacher at the Richmond State School East Fremantle, and then Arthur River, Midland Junction, and Claremont.
+He went on to Claremont Teachers College, and first worked as a teacher at the Richmond State School in East Fremantle, and then Arthur River, Midland Junction, and Claremont.
 Beazley later studied politics at the University of Western Australia (UWA), and tutored at Claremont Teachers College and at UWA.
 He was later to gain an MA from the Australian National University.